SamAnsell/cis400-PUBG-final-project/README.md

 - Click 'Twitter Sentiment' which will make a GET request over to one of the Flask servers, and present the Twitter sentiment data provided as a line graph to the user
 - If there are any problems running this part of the software locally, please shoot me an email at dastew02@syr.edu

-Guide for running PUBG API Mining program:
+Guide for running the PUBG API Mining program:

 * The part of the program that utilizes the PUBG developer API was developed by Samuel Haws.
 There was an error in returning the results of the program run through a flask server to the web client, however, the program is fully functional as a standalone python application.
 This application is written in Python 3.6, and can be run from the command line as per the usual method of navigating to the directory and typing "CIS400_PUBG.py".
 * The program uses a few dependencies/packages, all of which are easily pip installed (listed in source).